ActivitySim/activitysim/docs/models.rst

   * simulate - starts with the table created above and chooses a final location, this time with the mode choice logsum included.

 The main interface to the model is the :py:func:`~activitysim.abm.models.joint_tour_destination.joint_tour_destination` function.
-This function is registered as an orca step in the example Pipeline.
+This function is registered as an Inject step in the example Pipeline.
 See :ref:`writing_logsums` for how to write logsums for estimation.

 Core Table: ``tours`` | Result Fields: ``destination`` | Skims Keys: ``TAZ, alt_dest, MD time period``